zingale/phy504/docs/source/cxx-functions.rst

 .. admonition:: try it...

    #.
 Move the function definition to be after ``main`` and remove the
-      forward declaration -- does the code still compile?
+      forward declaration---does the code still compile?

    #.
 Now instead leave in the forward declaration, but remove the
-      function definition -- what happens when you compile now?
+      function definition---what happens when you compile now?

 Void
 ====

-It is possible to have a function that doesn't return anything -- in that case we mark it as ``void``.
+It is possible to have a function that doesn't return anything---in that case we mark it as ``void``.

 Also, we can have a function that doesn't take any arguments.
 Here's